Join our campaign to make Goa the first rabies-free state in India!

 India is made up of 29 states, each with their culture, identities and often own language.
 1.2 billion people live here, in a country with a well-deserved reputation for extremes – wealth juxtaposed with poverty, modernity right next to antiquity.
 Many have written about the way in which all of one’s senses seem to be overwhelmed as soon as you arrive in an Indian city.
 The country is a wealth of incredible food, culture, colour, sound and activity.
 If you have not been to India before – or have not travelled to similar countries – it can be a challenging place to travel and work.
 That said, the deep history here – artistic, architectural, religious, musical, scientific, political, medical, and much more – often creeps out of the chaos in subtle and beautiful ways that will make you smile and leave you awestruck every day.
 India definitely gets under your skin and travelling to this part of the world is an experience you will never forget!
 Many of our past volunteers have returned to work with us again and again!

 You’ll be working in Goa, a tourist friendly state known for its beaches, beautiful forests, and relaxed ways of life.
 Formally a Portuguese province, the surviving architecture is distinctly Goan and many of the old churches are listed as UNESCO World Heritage sites.
 Goa is famously summed up by the Konkani word ‘sussegad’, meaning ‘laid-back’ and is much less chaotic than many images of India!
-Despite being well set up for tourists, with a good range of food available, internet access and western standard amenities, care must still be taken to ensure safety particularly in the popular tourist areas.
+It is well set up for tourists, with a good range of food available, internet access and western standard amenities.

-In terms of language, English is commonly spoken in cities, as are the state’s two languages Konkani and Marathi.
-Learning a few choice phrases before you come out is a great way to be a part of the city and get the most out of the unique culture here; even learning simple phrases such as “hello” and “thank you” can be extremely helpful for connecting with the local people that you will be meeting and working with.
+In terms of language, English is commonly spoken in cities, as are the state’s two languages Konkani and Marathi, although the majority of our dog catchers speak Hindi.
+Mission Rabies will work to be sure that coordinators on the team will have — at minimum — a working knowledge of English so as to be able to communicate effectively with volunteers.
+However, learning a few choice phrases before you come out is a great way to be a part of the city and get the most out of the unique culture here; even learning simple phrases such as “hello” and “thank you” can be extremely helpful for connecting with the local people that you will be meeting and working with.
 Plus, the children will love it.

 As someone who has devoted a considerable amount of time and resources to come join us, you most likely have a particular passion for animals.
 Many of the dogs you will encounter will be in surprisingly good condition, having learned to evade the speeding cars, find shelter from the elements, and forage for food amongst the rubbish.
-Still, there will be plenty of things that are potentially upsetting; it is not uncommon to encounter animals with broken legs, in thin body condition, and/or covered with parasites.
+Still, there will be plenty of things that are potentially upsetting; it is not uncommon to encounter animals with broken legs, in thin body condition, suffering from diseases which have been eradicated from the Western world and/or covered with parasites.
 Depending on the circumstances and severity, we aim to provide basic treatments to alleviate suffering, but we will not be able to do so in every case.
 In addition, owned dogs do not tend to hold the same position in the “family” as is often found in western countries.
 It is common to find owned dogs that live much of their lives outside the house — possibly tied up.
-While we will always work to educate people about basic husbandry and welfare requirements, we do not feel it is our place to tell people, say, to allow their dogs inside if people do not wish to do this.
+We will always work to educate people about basic husbandry and welfare requirements.
+Nevertheless we ask you always engage with the local communities in a respectful manner.

 Euthanasia carries a lot of weight no matter what the circumstances.
 It tends to be a very weighty issue in India and is not nearly as commonly performed as it is in most western countries.
 Mission Rabies believes in the appropriate employment of euthanasia for the purpose of ending suffering in animals for which reasonable treatment options are not available.
-Euthanasia decisions are handled on a case-by-case basis and local organisers are always involved in these decisions.
+Euthanasia decisions are handled on a case-by-case basis, led by Indian-qualified vets and local organisers are always involved in these decisions.

 While there will always be crimes and problems that make the headlines, these are extremely rare, given the size of the country and the population living here.
 In our survey of previous volunteers, they answered almost unanimously that they felt safe at all times while working and that the Indian team members had made every effort to prevent problems.
 The Indian teams are very proud to have you visiting and working with them, so they will really look after you!